graebema/aws-fis-demo/README.md

 The fis cloudformation template deploys a fis experiment that terminates 2 of the ec2 instances of the autoscaling group.
 The fis experiment needs to be started manually in the aws console.

+**Show your support**

+Give a ⭐ if this project was helpful in any way!